 Sliding glass door frames come in two different materials.
 Aluminium will give your home a modern contemporary look while the slim frames will maximise your view.
 Aluminium is a super durable material, which makes it the perfect choice for a new house extension door.
 Cheaper than aluminium but just as weather-resistant, sliding glass doors with uPVC frames are a great solution for replacement patio doors.

-An interior exposed brick wall can add a touch of elegance to your extension while beautifully contrasting with your furniture or kitchen units.
+When deciding what house extension design idea to go for, adding an interior exposed brick wall can give a touch of elegance to your extension.
+The combination will beautifully contrast with your furniture or kitchen units.

 We offer our clients a choice of two patterns: Stretcher bond – where all the bricks are laid sideways exposing just the long side of each brick (the stretcher), and Flemish bond – which is created by arranging the stretcher side and the short side (the header) alternately.